-The Learner will speak from memory one of the following set poems:
+The Learner will speak from memory one of the following set poems, or a poem from the LAMDA Additional Set Piece List:

-Flippin' Eck by Brian Bilston I'm Nobody!
-Who are you? by Emily Dickinson From Aliens Stole My Underpants by Brian Moses Sugarcake Bubble by Grace Nichols Night Thoughts by Li Bai, translated by Amy Lowell Hurt No Living Thing by Christina Rossetti
+Flippin' Eck by Brian Bilston

+I'm Nobody!
+Who are you? by Emily Dickinson

+From Aliens Stole My Underpants by Brian Moses

+Sugarcake Bubble by Grace Nichols

+Night Thoughts by Li Bai, translated by Amy Lowell

+Hurt No Living Thing by Christina Rossetti

-The set poems are printed in full in the LAMDA Verse and Prose Anthology - Volume 20.
+The set poems above are printed in full in the LAMDA Verse and Prose Anthology - Volume 20.